andreamgrs/holbertonschool-shell/basics/README.md

 Script 8-firstdelete to delete file
 Script 9-firstdirdeletion to delete a dir
 Script 10-back to go to the prev dir
 Script 11-lists lists all files
+Script 12-file_type to see the type of the files